garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 1 Map and Scene.md

         android:src="@drawable/three_d"/>
     ```

 1. Connect your Android device to your computer with a USB cable.
 In Android Studio, run your new app.
-Verify that a blank app runs, possibly with a default "Hello World" message inserted by Android Studio:
+Verify that an app runs with a 3D button in the lower right corner:

     ![Blank app](01-blank-app.png)